Sewer repair

 For repairs that need excavation, we locate your sewer line and mark where we'll dig.
 We call 811 to have other utilities marked so we don't hit gas or electric lines.
 We dig carefully to expose the damaged section of pipe.

 We make sure we have proper slope from your house to the city connection.
 Sewer lines need to slope downhill at the right grade.
 Too flat and waste doesn't flow.
-Too steep causes other problems.
+Too steep and water outruns the solids, leaving them behind to cause clogs.
 We use a laser level to get it right.

 We replace the damaged section with new pipe.
 For most residential repairs, we use Schedule 40 PVC.
-It lasts longer than the old clay or cast iron.
+It lasts longer than the old clay or cast iron and resists corrosion.
 We join sections properly and test everything before we backfill the trench.

 After the repair, we camera inspect the line again to confirm everything looks good inside.
 We want you to see that the problem is fixed.
 We backfill the excavation and compact the soil properly so it doesn't settle later.
 We restore your yard as close to original condition as possible.